gratipay/gratipay.com/README.md

 sure to set `Content-Type` to `application/json`).
 The `amount` must be encoded as a string rather than a number.
-In case the upsert is not successful for any object, there will be an `error` attribute in the response explaining the error along with the `team_slug` to identify the object for which the error occured.
+In case the upsert is not successful for any object, there will be an `error` attribute in the response explaining the error along with the `team_slug` to identify the object for which the error occurred.

 This endpoint requires authentication.
 Look up your user ID and API key on your [account page](https://gratipay.com/about/me/settings/) and pass them using